Covering the Media Business with New York Times Columnist David Carr

 11:28 – Carr shares his opinion on the role bloggers play in the food chain of the news media and the blogs he sees as most influential.

-11:59 – Carr reveals the one metric in which blogs have the most impact adn reveals which blogs have the power to really move a story forward and get people talking.
+11:59 – Carr reveals how blogs have the most impact and which blogs can move a story forward and get people talking.

 13:35 – Importance of scoops (aka exclusives) in the online age.